RTEMS/rtems-docs/c-user/configuring_a_system.rst

 this can be lowered by the application.
 This number of priority levels is required to be compliant with the RTEID/ORKID standards upon which the Classic API is based.
-There are similar cases where the default is selected to be compliant with with the POSIX standard.
+There are similar cases where the default is selected to be compliant with the POSIX standard.

 For each configuration parameter in the configuration tables, the macro corresponding to that field is discussed.
 The RTEMS Maintainers expect that all